Mirijamz/MiGIS/README.md

 **Confusion matrix:** Based on the matrix, classification accuracy statistics as overall accuracy, Kappa Coefficient (Cohen's Kappa), producer and user accuracy can be calculated (see Congalton & Green 2019).

 **Class area in m² (.csv):** optional output.
 Numeric class identifier column only.
 Produces class-based area statistics to determine the quantity ratio of the classified components and the porosity.
+It is recommended to determine the area percentage on this basis.

 **Class area plot (.html):** Illustrates the area ratio of the input classes in a bar plot.